melxy1997/distrib_learn/README.md

 # Label Distribution Learning

-PyTorch implement for tools of Label Distribution Learning
+a PyTorch implementation for functions of Label Distribution Learning

 ## Loss Function